Yahukimo Regency: Demography

-Administrative Districts
+Administrative districts

 The existing Yahukimo regency comprises fifty-one districts (distrik), tabulated below with their areas and their populations at the 2010 Census and the 2020 Census.
 The regency has a greater number of districts within it than any other regency in Indonesia; however, proposals are currently under consideration by the Indonesian government to divide Yahukimo Regency into several new regencies.
-The table also includes the number of administrative villages (rural desa and urban kelurahan in each district, and its postal code.
-Each district bears the same name as its administrative centre, except for Kurima District, of which Obalma is the administrative centre.
+The table also includes the locations of the district administrative centres, the number of administrative villages in each district (totaling 510 rural kampung and 1 urban kelurahan - the town of Obolma), and its postal code.